anaisalfonsi/final_checkpoint/README.md

 # W. is a blog/oracle card reading based on Travis Scott Universe.

 To me, he's the only artist that has made the idea of a circus "sexy".
 Also we share a lot of common interests : like eclectic music, astrology, strong colors, bling bling and we both have deep fascination for the cosmos.
 Also, Travis has a lot of awesome gifs and photos.
-Which are really fun to work with.
+Which I find very fun to work with.

 In conclusion, W. is a tribute to our crazy worlds, not so far from each other.